itsriodejaneiro/mudamos-web/README.md

 ### Environment variables

+  - 'PETITION_PUBLISHER_QUEUE': Name of the sqs queue used for publishing the petitions
+  - 'PETITION_PUBLISHER_PRIORITY': The priority of the sqs queue for the publication the petitions
   - 'USER_SYNC_QUEUE': Name of the sqs queue used for the user synchronization with the mobile platform
   - 'PETITION_MOBILE_SYNC_QUEUE': Name of the sqs queue used for the synchronization of the petitions versions with the mobile api
   - 'PETITION_MOBILE_SYNC_QUEUE_PRIORITY': The priority of the sqs queue for the synchronization of the petitions versions with the mobile api